Moddable-OpenSource/moddable/contributed/jsonparser/README.md

 The Node class represents a basic node in the parse tree.
 It is part of the Virtual Parse Tree (VPT) structure and can hold data associated with the node.

 ##### Public Properties and Methods
-- `data`: Retrieves or initializes the data associated with the node.
+- `data`: Retrieves or initializes user data associated with the node.
 - `next`: Limited to field nodes with primitive values, retrieves the next node in the parse tree; returns undefined otherwise.
 - `text`: Limited to field, number, and string nodes, retrieves the text associated with the node; returns undefined otherwise.
 - `up(count, nodeType, nodeText)`: Moves up the parse tree by a specified count of nodes, filtering by type and text if provided.

+#### Pattern Class

+The Pattern class is used for matching nodes with a pattern.
+It is configured with options to match and setup functions and a pattern value string.

+##### Constructor Options
+- `match`: A function called when a node matching the pattern is popped during parsing.
+- `setup`: A function called when a node matching the pattern is pushed or text is set during parsing.
+- `value`: The pattern value string follows the format `type(:text)?(/type(:text)?)*`.

+> **Note**: The characters `/` and `:` in the pattern value act as delimiters, and the behavior for field names containing these characters is undefined.

 ### Constants